indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 ## Summary

-Even if you did or did not know about how Unicode escapes behave in Java, I'm guessing this information is of little use to you in your day to day life.
-That's because most of the time there's no need to insert a Unicode escape.
-And even if you do, [most operating systems have a method to input them](https://en.wikipedia.org/wiki/Unicode_input#In_X11_.28Linux_and_other_Unix_variants.29 "Unicode input").
-Unicode is fairly common nowadays and most IDE's and text editors can display non-ASCII characters.
+Professionally I have never had the need to insert a Unicode escape.
+Nowadays Unicode is fairly common and most IDE's and text editors can display non-ASCII characters.
+If I find myself in a situation where I need to insert a character that's not available on my keyboard, [I can use methods provided by most operating systems to input them](https://en.wikipedia.org/wiki/Unicode_input "Unicode input").
 If possible, avoid Unicode escapes because they create confusion.
 Prefer escape sequences instead.

 [ide]: {{ site.url }}/images/2016-08-11-unicode-escapes/ide.png "Screenshot of my IDE"